What is the Hong Kong Dividend Stock Screener, what does it do?

 There are 3 principle questions,

-- On a scale of 1-100 How is the growth of the dividends of this stock?
+- How is the Growth of dividends?
+On a scale of 1-100.
 1 being hardly any growth, 100 being a stock with high growth.
+(See the blue header)

-- On a scale of 1-100 Is it safe to think dividends will grow, or are there signs of possible risks in future dividend payments?
+- How is the Risk of dividend cuts?
+On a scale of 1-100.
 1 being high risk forecast, 100 being it looks sunny and safe.
+(See the green header)

-- On a scale of 1-100 is the price under- or overvalued at this time?
+- Is this stock at a good Value now?
+On a scale of 1-100 is the price under- or overvalued at this time?
 1 being probably overvalued, 100 being this might be a good deal.
+(See the orange header)

 Which bench marks are being used?

-Based on the figures of the last final reports.
+Based on the figures of the financial reports of at least 5 years.

 The next step, is investigation what we do not know yet.
 This might start with answering the following questions: